 Metal Roofing Alliance conducted a research study among 1,500 homeowners across US, and discovered a number of false perceptions that many homeowners have about this roofing material.

-1: Limited style options
+Myth: limited style options

 48% of homeowners worry that metal shingles or standing seam would not match their home style.

-While it may be easy to imagine that metal is a good fit for a modern home, many people have a hard time picturing this material on a traditional Colonial or a Victorian house.
+While it may be easy to imagine that a metal roof is a good fit for a modern home, many people have a hard time picturing this material on a traditional Colonial or a Victorian house.

 Aluminum or steel shingles work well with any classic architectural style: Colonial, Cape, Victorian, etc. There are numerous products that imitate the look of architectural shingles, wood shake, and slate.
-When installed, most people looking at this roof, would not be able to tell that its metal.
+When installed, most people looking at this roof would not be able to tell that its metal.

 An aluminum or steel roof has solid sheathing attached to the underlayment that actually helps silence the noise from rain, hail, falling branches and other weather conditions, better than other types of materials.
 So you do not ever have to worry about waking up to the sound of rain!